astronomer/devrel-public-workshops-archive/modules.md

    ```
    Make sure the approval task comes after `create_personalized_newsletter` in your workflow.

-5. Save the file
-6. Click `Sync to Test` in the upper right corner and wait for the sync to complete
+5. Click `Sync to Test` in the upper right corner and wait for the sync to complete

 _Switch back to the Airflow UI._

-7. Run the `raw_zen_quotes` Dag again to trigger an end-to-end run
+6. Run the `raw_zen_quotes` Dag again to trigger an end-to-end run
-8. The workflow will pause at the approval step
+7. The workflow will pause at the approval step
-9. Navigate to **Browse** → **Required Actions** in the Airflow UI
+8. Navigate to **Browse** → **Required Actions** in the Airflow UI

    The **Required Actions** view provides:
       - Instance-wide view of all pending approvals
       - Easy access to review content
       - Batch approval capabilities for multiple items

-10. Open the pending action, review the newsletter content, and either **Approve** or **Reject** the results
+9. Open the pending action, review the newsletter content, and either **Approve** or **Reject** the results
-11. Try to change the `body` of your `ApprovalOperator`.
+10. Try to change the `body` of your `ApprovalOperator`.
 Change it to a multi-line-string and add Markdown as it will be rendered in the Airflow UI.

 # Module 3: Use Dag versioning